 Building Care will expand the hospital’s clinical space and allow us to treat more patients to meet the growing demand for our services in the region.

-Building Care is a 310,000-square-foot addition to Seattle Children’s Hospital campus.
-The new building will serve as the new front door to the hospital when it opens in Spring 2022.
+The building is a 310,000-square-foot addition to Seattle Children’s hospital campus, and will serve as the new front door to the hospital when it opens in Spring 2022.

-The new building supports the hospital’s Strategic Plan for growth and will provide modern clinical facilities with the technology and space to allow for the integration of research and patient care.
-The building is designed to allow for greater collaboration between research and clinical care, particularly for cancer patients, to bring the latest technology and innovations in care to the bedside.
+Building Care supports Seattle Children’s Strategic Plan for growth and provides a modern clinical facility with the technology and space to allow for greater collaboration between research and clinical care, particularly for cancer patients, and bring the latest innovations in care to the bedside.

-- The new CBDC clinic utilizes a patient-centric design by employing a universal room where all services are coordinated and come to the patient.
+The new CBDC clinic’s patient-centric design provides a universal room where all services are coordinated and come to the patient.
 Multidisciplinary team and consult visits, blood draws, infusion and follow-up tests are done in one space.
 The new design reduces the amount of time patients spend at the hospital and also creates efficiencies in scheduling and staffing.

-- By redesigning the way sterile instrumentation is managed after a surgery or procedure, the team has reduced the processing time from 24 hours to less than 10 hours.
-This change saves staff time, improves quality, reduces the amount of redundant instrumentation and creates efficiencies in how we schedule the ORs.
+By redesigning the way sterile instrumentation is managed after a surgery or procedure, the team has reduced the processing time from 24 hours to less than 10 hours.
+This change saves staff time, improves quality, reduces the amount of redundant instrumentation and creates efficiencies in how we schedule surgeries.

-- The new outpatient pharmacy will focus on providing all discharge and emergency department (ED) medications.
-Its location near the ED and the inpatient units makes it easy to access and the new design avoids patient queueing and provides private spaces for educating families on proper dosing of medications.
+The new outpatient pharmacy will focus on providing all discharge and emergency department (ED) medications.
+The pharmacy’s location near the ED and inpatient units makes it easy to access, and the new design provides private spaces for educating families on proper dosing of medications.

 Seattle Children’s has grown steadily over the years, but it’s not enough to keep up with the demand.
 To meet the needs of critically ill kids, we must grow.
 And we need your help.
 Your gift to Building Care will give our care teams the space they need to provide lifesaving and life-changing treatments, surgeries and procedures to even more patients in the coming years.
 The thoughtfully-designed building will also help us integrate more of our breakthrough research into the clinical care environment as we tirelessly work toward cures.
 With your help, we’ll have the space and tools we need to help even more kids.